-An online human services degree can prepare you to help people in several growing demographics.
+An online associate in human services degree prepares you to help people in several growing demographics.
 As the baby boomer generation ages, resources must expand to meet their needs.
 The increasing recognition of substance addiction as a health issue, rather than a criminal offense, also creates a higher demand for human service professionals.

 Because of these growing issues, the Bureau of Labor Statistics (BLS) projects 16% employment growth for social and human service assistants between 2016 and 2026.
 An online associate degree in human services prepares graduates to join this much-needed workforce.